-The Emergency Management Team Director will determine activation of emergency responders and notify the CMT Leader of the activation as appropriate.
+The Emergency Management Team Director or their designee will determine the activation of emergency responders and notify the CMT Leader of the activation as appropriate.

-- ✓ All activated members should report to the location designated by the EMT Director. - ✓ Do not leave the command station for any reason unless specifically relieved by the Emergency Management Team Director or there is an immediate threat to your personal safety. - ✓ See Other Resources: Emergency Operations Plan and related checklists for additional Emergency Management Team activation and operational guidance.
+✓ All activated members should report to the location designated by the EMT Director.

+Do not leave the EOC for any reason unless specifically relieved by the Emergency Management Team Director or there is an immediate threat to your personal safety.

+✓ See Other Resources: Emergency Operations Plan and related checklists for additional Emergency Management Team activation and operational guidance.